Appointment of the Chief Executive Officer

 Thank you for your interest in becoming our next Chief Executive Officer.

-With more than 1,200 colleagues – clinical, operational and support teams – we deliver community care and services to around 450,000 people each year in Nottingham’s diverse and vibrant communities.
+With more than 1,200 colleagues – clinical, operational and support teams – we deliver community care and services to around 450,000 people each year in Nottingham.

-If successfully appointed as our next Chief Executive, you will be supported by a passionate, values-driven and committed executive and non-executive team and a talented, caring, and compassionate workforce, which is highly respected across our health and social care system.
+If appointed as our next Chief Executive, you will be supported by a passionate, values-driven and committed executive and non-executive team and a talented, caring, and compassionate workforce, which is highly respected across our health and social care system.

-Thank you for considering this role and I wish you every success in your application.
+Thank you for considering this role, and I wish you every success in your application.

 Sherry Malik